scottyschup/ruby-curriculum/language-basics/scope.md

 A name is *in scope* (accessible) if

-- the name has been previously defined in the current method (called a *local variable*), OR
-- the name has been previously defined at the same or higher level of the current method.
-- A new level starts whenever we begin a class, a method, or a block.
+A name is *in scope* (accessible) if the name has been previously defined in the current method (called a *local variable*) or at a higher level of the current method.
+A new level starts whenever we begin a class, a method, or a block.

 We can't use a variable before it is defined: